Low-Frequency Stochastic Gravitational-Wave Background in Gaia DR3 catalog: GW simulation

 The \textit{ bottom left panel} of Fig.~\ref{fig:GN_model} shows the VSH power as a function of the harmonic degree $\ell$, calculated from simulated proper motions for the actual quasar sky distribution, with \textit{Gaia}-CRF3 error-dependent noise added.
-As can be seen, the power of the $\ell=2$ harmonics significantly exceeds the expected values that were introduced into the proper motions through the simulated gravitational wave.
+As can be seen, the power of the $\ell=2$ harmonics significantly exceeds the expected values that were introduced into the proper motions through the simulated GW.
 Higher-order harmonics also appear, resulting from the superposition of several factors: significant noise in the proper motions and its dependence on the source positions.
 It can be concluded that the non-uniform sky distribution of sources, combined with substantial proper motion uncertainties and the presence of correlations, leads to a spurious increase in the inferred GW amplitude by a factor of 3–5 when using the VSH method.

-However, if the random component of the proper motions is reduced by a factor of three, i.e., using $0.3\,\sigma_{\mu_\alpha}$ and $0.3\,\sigma_{\mu_\delta}$ in Eq.~\ref{eq:Cholesky}, as expected in the next data release \textit{Gaia} DR4, the VSH method allows a successful detection of gravitational waves with a strain amplitude $h_c = 10^{-11}$, as shown in the \textit{bottom right panel} of Fig.~\ref{fig:GN_model}.
+However, if the random component of proper motions is reduced by a factor of three, i.e., using $0.3\,\sigma_{\mu_\alpha}$ and $0.3\,\sigma_{\mu_\delta}$ in Eq.~\ref{eq:Cholesky}, as expected in the next \textit{Gaia} data release, the VSH method allows the successful detection of GWs with a strain amplitude $h_c = 10^{-11}$, as shown in the \textit{bottom right panel} of Fig.~\ref{fig:GN_model}.

 As seen in the \textit{bottom right panel} of Fig.~\ref{fig:GN_model}, the power of the second-order harmonics for the toroidal (B-mode) and spheroidal (E-mode) components are similar and consistent with the expected values within their respective uncertainties.
 Almost all higher-order harmonic powers do not exceed their measurement errors, and their amplitudes are roughly an order of magnitude smaller than in the \textit{bottom left panel}, confirming the threefold reduction in proper motion uncertainties.